.png)

 A Cuisine That Rarely Travels This Well

 Taiwanese contemporary cooking has developed a confident identity over the past decade, particularly in Taipei, where restaurants like Ban Bo, EMBERS, and Hosu have built reputations on a cooking style that fuses indigenous produce, Japanese technique, and southern Chinese flavour memory into something architecturally modern.
 What defines the genre at its sharpest is precision without sterility: dishes that carry the weight of culinary history while reading as entirely contemporary on the plate.
 The difficulty has always been that this tradition rarely exports cleanly.
 It depends on Taiwanese ingredients, specific cooking knowledge, and a dining culture that understands the references being made.
-Iru Den, at 27 Scotts Road in Singapore, is one of very few addresses attempting it seriously outside Taiwan, which is what makes its 2025 Michelin Plate recognition worth reading carefully.
+Iru Den is a restaurant at 27 Scotts Road in Singapore serving modern Taiwanese fine dining with Japanese techniques.

 Scotts Road, and What It Signals